 Sometimes, whatever you consider a successful managerial appointment; whatever your views on the responsibilities of bosses, boardrooms, directors of football and all the rest; whatever your philosophy — ‘Wenger Out’ or ‘Wenger In’; Eddie Howe or Jose Mourinho — sometimes all of football’s many and varied voices converge on a common position, saying, in unison despite their fundamental differences, ‘No, don’t do that’.

 Example: in 2008, Newcastle hired Joe Kinnear, one-time manager of Wimbledon.
 That was a bad managerial appointment.

-Newcastle United owner Mike Ashley is often in the news.
+Newcastle United owner Mike Ashley is (or was) often in the news.
 He sells you tracksuits at Sports Direct.
 He doesn’t pay his workers very much.
 He has a net worth of around £4billion.

-In the years immediately following his acquisition of Newcastle, Walsall-born Ashley did some pretty silly things.
+And in the years immediately following his acquisition of Newcastle, he did particularly some pretty silly things.